csezenoglu/RTD-PM-Machines/afpm/winding.rst

 Winding
 =======

+# The windings used in rotating electrical machines can be classified under two main headings: Concentrated and Distributed windings. #reviewden

+# Takano et al. investigated optimum values for magnet and armature winding thickness for one rotor one stator motors.
+Armature winding resistance, current and distribution of air gap magnetic flux density were determined analytically.
+In addition, starting torque expression was introduced.
+In order to keep the copper loss of armature winding minimum, the optimal ratio of the PM thickness to armature winding thickness is 2:1.
+The main drawback of calculations is some variables in equations should be measured from base motor for determining its values.
+There was a base motor that was measured for determining constants in equations and three motors for calculations [Takano et al., 1992]. #reviewden

+# Reed and Bakhoum investigated performance of PCB stator AFPM generator.
+Three phase steady state model was used.
+Power curve and some oscilloscope views of 16 poles, 4 coils per phase, 100 W at 500 rpm generator.
+Four layer PCB was constructed.
+They used off grid small wind turbine applications [Reed and Bakhoum, 2008]. #reviewden

+# Del Ferraro et al. investigated coil and magnet shape optimization of ironless AFPM machine.
+3D FEA was used for analysis.
+Also torque equation was converted and it depends only coil shape.
+Optimization was carried out in terms of maximum torque produced per joule loss.
+Coil and magnet shape optimization and pole number effect on machine torque graphs were presented.
+Comparisons among different coil and magnet shapes that trapezoidal, rhomboidal, hexagonal and circular coils and trapezoidal, rectangular and circular magnets.
+In this work radial length and axial thickness were fixed.
+In conclusion, they noted that, best performances in terms of torque produced can be optained with circular shapes both on magnets and coils [Del Ferraro et al., 2007]. #reviewden

+# Kamper et al. investigated analysis of air cored nonoverlapping concentrated stator windings.
+Analytic calculations and 2D FEA were presented.
+Element, layer, coil and phase voltage steps were used for voltage calculations.
+In addition, stator winding factors were investigated in detail.
+Per unit torque and mass of copper graphs for different windings were also given.
+Compared with the torque performance of three different windings that were normal overlapping, concentrated coil and phase group windings.
+Concentrated windings had better torque performance than with normal overlapping windings.
+Also, they noted that higher pole number machines use less copper then low pole number machines [Kamper et al., 2008]. #reviewden

 The windings used in rotating electrical machines can be classified under two main headings: Concentrated and Distributed windings.

 Hava nüveli sargılar daha düşük indüktansa sahiptir.
 [Caricchi et al., 1996]